fkrauthan/wp-mpdf/readme.md

 ## Changelog ##

 ### 3.5.2 ###
-* Fixed a small security loop hole for the admin page
+* Added some small security improvements for the admin page
 * Fixed a PHP notice when "allow to print all pages" is disabled (thanks to grandeljay)

 ### 3.5.1 ###